And they are most likely to visit big discount retailers or e-commerce sites to make their purchases

 Those sleep accessories were much more frequently purchased than mattress pads/protectors (47%) and mattress toppers (37%).

-And sheets and pillows were rated as more enjoyable to shop for than other sleep accessories, according to the survey conducted for the BSC, the bedding industry’s consumer education arm.
+And sheets and pillows were rated as more enjoyable to shop for than other sleep accessories, according to the survey conducted for the BSC, the consumer education arm of the International Sleep Products Association.

 Almost 80% of consumers said they enjoyed shopping for sheets “a lot” (39%) or “a little” (40%), while 77% of the consumers shopping for pillows had similar responses.
 The combined figures were much lower for mattress pads/protectors (61%) and for mattress toppers (58%).